heseltime/heseltime.github.io/README.md

 Method: Static pages implementation for research notes as opposed to Obsidian notes for rX Feed.
 The pages are made available via markup links, the navbar links to these.
 I set up five pages or so this way.
 Pages' content is edited in the project pages directory with markup files (.md).

-The html content is tied into the Content.html include, so that the bar appears below the content, but only for posts (from where its view behavior might still be manipulated).
+The html content is tied in at the level of the pages in order to set the active page via CSS-class, and so that the bar appears below the content, but only for posts (from where its view behavior might still be manipulated).
 Assets are put into a parallel assets folder assets-liquid-nav (based on https://github.com/bedimcode/liquid-navigation-indicator) and linked to from _layout/Post.html

-Technologies: CSS, Javascript, SVG
+I think this lower navbar is useful for naviagating across content in the website, as opposed to the top navbar, which focuses on portfolio, resume, etc. links, aimed at people checking out the website speedily.
+But I decided to not make the lower nav visible from home, instead only after navigating into Feed or Portfolio, so the website unfolds a bit.

+Technologies: CSS, Javascript, SVG (background).
+The javascript is implemented to move the background SVG, which only really comes out when linking to divs on one page, which I do not currently do, however.

 ### Favicons